zevilz/zabbix-alertscript-telegram/README.md

 ## TODO
 - [ ] add support for basic auth on Zabbix web interface;
 - [ ] add custom graph rendering (only get graph data from API with API key)
-- [ ] add script parameters for redefine script vars for add others variants of script in Zabbix web interface;
+- [ ] add support for more instances of the script via include custom configs (add script parameter in Zabbix web interface);
 - [ ] add support for sending multiple graphs in one message;
 - [ ] add graphs blacklist for specified items;
-- [ ] add support for redefine item ID from specified trigger.
+- [ ] add support for redefine item ID from specified trigger;
+- [ ] add troubleshooting section in readme.

 ## Reviews
 - [zevilz.dev](https://zevilz.dev/posts/825/) (RU)

 ## Changelog
+- 01.05.2023 - 2.0.3 - Added support for including custom config, disabled graphs deletion on errors if debug mode enabled, bugfixes
 - 30.04.2023 - 2.0.2 - Fixed get graphs from Zabbix 6.4
 - 05.04.2023 - 2.0.1 - Added support for non GNU Linux distros
 - 08.02.2023 - 2.0.0 - [Added support for sending graphs, logging and more](https://github.com/zevilz/zabbix-alertscript-telegram/releases/tag/2.0.0)